ProjectComet/Project-Comet/README.md

 Our solution highlights the architectural shifts from SOA to microservices to show that we understand both and how they can co-exist.
 Our goal was for this to accelerate IBM’s success in Cloud and to target developer communities.

 ## Technical Skills Learned:
-•	Node.js
+-	Node.js
-•	Cloud Foundry
+-	Cloud Foundry
-•	Docker
+-	Docker
-•	SOA & Microservices architectures
+-	SOA & Microservices architectures
-•	IBM Cloud
+-	IBM Cloud
-•	DevOps continuous toolchain: Eclipse IDE, Git, Deployment Visibility
+-	DevOps continuous toolchain: Eclipse IDE, Git, Deployment Visibility
-•	UrbanCode
+-	UrbanCode
-•	API Connect
+-	API Connect
-•	ODM
+-	ODM
-•	TypeScript
+-	TypeScript
-•	CloudantDB/JSON
+-	CloudantDB/JSON
-•	Debugging
+-	Debugging
-•	HTTP & REST APIs
+-	HTTP & REST APIs
-•	IBM Design Thinking
+-	IBM Design Thinking

 ## Business Value Added:
-•	API Connect
+-	API Connect
-o	Flexibility of a microservices architecture o	Independent development o	Omni-channel
+  - Flexibility of a microservices architecture
+  - Independent development
+  - Omni-channel
-•	ODM
+- ODM
-o	Mutability
+  - Mutability
-o	Centralized repository
+  - Centralized repository
-•	DevOps
+- DevOps
-o	Rapid development
+  - Rapid development
-o	Increased productivity
+  - Increased productivity

 ## Future Plans:
-•	Cloud Private
+-	Cloud Private
-•	Watson
+-	Watson
-•	Analytics
+-	Analytics
-•	Eventing
+-	Eventing